arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 ##### Stop the _DBServer_

 ```
-kill -9 <pid-of-dbserver>
+kill -15 <pid-of-dbserver>
 ```

 ##### Upgrade the _DBServer_

-The _arangod_ process has of the _DBServer_ has to be upgraded using the same command that has been used before with the additional option:
+The _arangod_ process of the _DBServer_ has to be upgraded using the same command that has been used before with the additional option:

 ```